segment-boneyard/khaos/Readme.md

 }
 ```

-  ...and Khaos is smart enough to know that the `private` placeholder is a boolean when it prompts you...
+...and Khaos is smart enough to know that `private` is a boolean when it prompts you...

                 name: ware
              private: (y/n) y
                owner: segmentio
          description: Easily create your own middleware layer.

 What's cool about all this is it makes creating new templates incredibly easy.
 Just copy an existing project and replace the filled-in values with placeholders... now you can automate more things!

 ## Examples

 To give you an idea for what's possible, check out a few examples:

   - [A template for node projects.](https://github.com/segmentio/khaos-node) Pretty basic.
   - [A template for component projects.](https://github.com/segmentio/khaos-component) Featuring conditional blocks and conditional files!